Death, Hardcore, and Other Matters: Talking Horror with Ho99o9

 Grace Jones – who replaced M.I.A. on the bill after she made some controversial comments about Black Lives Matter – is the most punk thing I’ve seen in a long time.
 The 68-year-old artist – naked save for a corset and markings all over her body, wearing palm leaves on her head and a horse’s tail as she crawls around the stage and gives zero fucks – is the maximum embodiment of sexual, political and racial freedom; a woman who discarded societal norms before it was even fashionable to do so.

-Playing right before her is Ho99o9, a duo who are openly inspired by hardcore punk but use no guitars in their live show.
+Playing right before her is Ho99o9, who are openly inspired by hardcore punk but use no guitars in their live show.
 It’s a conscious choice; they’re not a band as much as they’re performance artists.
-Rapper and DJ TheOGM saunters on stage in a grotesque rubber mask with a contorted, shrivelled face on the forehead, before tearing it off and putting plastic tentacles on his fingers which he jabs at a iPad, triggering samples of breakneck thrash and fuzzy noise.
-His co-performer Eaddy screams and thrashes across the stage in a perfectly tailored suit.
+Rapper and DJ, TheOGM, saunters on stage in a grotesque rubber mask with a contorted, shrivelled face on the forehead, before tearing it off and putting plastic tentacles on his fingers which he jabs at a iPad, triggering samples of breakneck thrash and fuzzy noise.
+His co-performer, Eaddy, screams and thrashes across the stage in a perfectly tailored suit.
 It’s unsettling, it’s funny, it’s ridiculous, and somehow, it works.

 The band are yet to release their debut album, but for the past two years they’ve been slowly building up a rarefied kind of buzz that’s seen them play small, sweaty, sold out shows on both sides of the Atlantic.
-Before their set I sat down with Ho9909 to have a chat.
+Before their set, I sat down with them to have a chat.
 First up: the fact they’re called Ho9909.

 Hey Ho99o9.
 So, were you big fans of horror growing up?